Simran-Jit-Singh/Cucumber-Ruby/README.md

 response of the API
 {"city":city_name", "country":"country_name", "current":"current_temperature","units":"celcius" }

-# Cucumber Executor using Ruby
+# Cucumber Executor

-The project also contains cucumber test to start the service and get the temperatur of the city.
+The project contains cucumber steps to start the service and get the temperatur of the city.

-Steps to follow to use the project
+Steps to follow to use the project:

 Ensure you have ruby 2.9.1 or above version installed on your system

 1. Clone: clone the project from  <git clone https://github.com/simranj/Cucumber-Ruby.git>